 “Only by truly understanding your clients goals, objectives, challenges, opportunities, and fears will you be able to effectively suggest ways in which you can help.
 Take what you learn, discuss with colleagues, and follow up to share ideas with the client to provide next-level value.”

 With over 15 years of experience in B2B sales for companies both large and small, Mark Timmons is an expert in helping firms develop and foster solid, long-term relationships that drive business results.

 Mark offers an important reminder that the right tools enable the right relationships.

 “In order to identify opportunities to cross-sell across a firm’s practice lines, one first needs to understand who they are doing business with currently.
 But CRM alone is not enough.
 You need automatic relationship mapping and scoring to understand ‘who in your firm knows who’ and who has the best relationship with that client in order to facilitate the introduction.”

 The pressure is mounting for your business development team to rise to the occasion.
 But without new strategies or a change in your sales process, your firm will find your numbers to be more of the same.
 Instead, take your growth to new heights by leveraging the technologies, strategies, and tactics the experts shared above.

-For the complete guide on how to scale your firm’s business development impact, download your copy of the playbook.
+For the complete guide on how to scale the professional services business development impact for your firm, download your copy of the playbook.